The Complete Guide to the Riverside Opera Crafting System

 The third step is defining what the item looks like and how it works.
 This step is largely up to individual player and character style, and creativity is strongly encouraged, here.
 Of note is that unless your character possesses magical talents (Necromancy or Thaumaturgy), there must be a plausible explanation for how the item actually works.

 If your character possesses magical talents, they may craft items with up to two magical effects (effects that operate through no obvious mechanism).
-Thaumaturgical items may have no more than two total effects.
+Thaumaturgical items may have no more than four total effects.
 Necromantic items may have any number of total effects, but the item should be deathly, disgusting, or otherwise disturbing.

 Step four is working with the Storyteller to approve your item.
 During this part of the process, the two of you will work together to determine exactly what the item does, how it does it, what it looks like, and what it costs to Blueprint and Build.
 The item may change during this stage, but the Storyteller will work to make sure you get something with which you’re ultimately happy.